Dwarfism: Art and media depictions

 In art, literature, and movies, dwarfs are rarely depicted as ordinary people who are very short but rather as a species apart.
 Novelists, artists, and moviemakers may attach special moral or aesthetic significance to their "apartness" or misshapenness.

-Artistic representations of dwarfism can be found on Greek vases and other ancient artifacts, including ancient Egyptian art in which dwarfs are likely to have been seen as a divine manifestation, with records indicating they could reach high positions in society.
+Artistic representations of dwarfism are found on Greek vases and other ancient artifacts, including ancient Egyptian art in which dwarfs are likely to have been seen as a divine manifestation, with records indicating that they were able to reach high positions in society at the time.

-The Bhagavat Purana Hindu text devotes nine chapters to the adventures of Vamana, a dwarf avatar of Lord Vishnu.
+The ancient Hindu text Bhagavata Purana devotes nine chapters to the legend of Vamana, the dwarf avatar of Vishnu.

 Depictions of dwarfism are also found in European paintings and many illustrations.
 Many European paintings (especially Spanish) of the 16th–19th centuries depict dwarfs by themselves or with others.
 In the Talmud, it is said that the second born son of the Egyptian Pharaoh of the Bible was a dwarf.
 Recent scholarship has suggested that ancient Egyptians held dwarfs in high esteem.
 Several important mythological figures of the North American Wyandot nation are portrayed as dwarfs.

-As popular media have become more widespread, the number of works depicting dwarfs have increased dramatically.
-Dwarfism is depicted in many books, films, and TV series such as Willow, The Wild Wild West, The Man with the Golden Gun (and later parodied in Austin Powers), Gulliver's Travels by Jonathan Swift, The Wizard of Oz, Willy Wonka & the Chocolate Factory, Bad Santa, A Son of the Circus, Little People, Big World, The Little Couple, A Song of Ice and Fire (and its TV adaptation Game of Thrones), Seinfeld, The Orator, In Bruges, The Tin Drum by Günter Grass, the short-lived reality show The Littlest Groom, and the films The Station Agent and Zero.
+As popular media has become more widespread, the number of works depicting dwarfs have increased dramatically.
+Dwarfism is depicted in many books, films, and television series such as Willow, The Wild Wild West, The Man with the Golden Gun (and later parodied in Austin Powers), Gulliver's Travels by Jonathan Swift, The Wizard of Oz, Willy Wonka & the Chocolate Factory, Bad Santa, A Son of the Circus, Little People, Big World, The Little Couple, A Song of Ice and Fire (and its television adaptation Game of Thrones), Seinfeld, The Orator, In Bruges, The Tin Drum by Günter Grass, the short-lived reality show The Littlest Groom, and the films The Station Agent and Zero.

-The Animal Planet TV series Pit Boss features dwarf actor Shorty Rossi and his talent agency, "Shortywood Productions", which Rossi uses to provide funding for his pit bull rescue operation, "Shorty's Rescue".
-Rossi's three full-time employees, featured in the series, are all little people and aspiring actors.

-In September 2014, Creative Business House, along with Donnons Leur Une Chance, created the International Dwarf Fashion Show to raise awareness and boost self-confidence of people living with dwarfism.
+The Animal Planet television series Pit Boss features dwarf actor Shorty Rossi and his talent agency, "Shortywood Productions", which Rossi uses to provide funding for his pit bull rescue operation, "Shorty's Rescue".
+Rossi's three full-time employees, featured in the series, are little people and aspiring actors.
+In September 2014, Creative Business House along with Donnons Leur Une Chance, created the International Dwarf Fashion Show to raise awareness and boost self-confidence of people living with dwarfism.
 A number of reality television series on Lifetime, beginning with Little Women: LA in 2014, focused on showing the lives of women living with dwarfism in various cities around the United States.